thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 ## Definitions

-Throughout this series I am using some concepts that are commonly used in the Continuous Delivery community but might not be known in the broader communities.
-Therefore, I am going to repeat these definitions in each of the different parts of this series.
+What follows are some definitions for concepts I will be using through this series.
+These are commonly used in the Continuous Delivery community but might not be known in the broader communities.

 - **Commit**: In the context of a distributed version control systems, when I say commit I really mean *commit-and-push*.